sjfricke/awesome-webgl/README.md

 > Tools for development and debugging WebGL

+* [Khronos Dev Tools](https://github.com/KhronosGroup/WebGLDeveloperTools) - Useful WebGL developer tools, intended to be used as an ES6 module.
 * [Spector.js](http://spector.babylonjs.com/) - Agnostic JavaScript framework for exploring and troubleshooting your WebGL scenes.
 * [WebGL Inspector](http://benvanik.github.io/WebGL-Inspector/) - Tool inspired by gDEBugger and PIX with the goal of making the development of advanced WebGL applications easier.
 * [WebGl Playground](http://jessevdk.github.io/webgl-play/) - The editor lets you work on the JavaScript code and the GLSL vertex/fragment shaders (if you have any) at the same time in a convenient way.
 Everything is organized, formatted and highlighted properly, just as you would like.